hosh1215/mediaCommands/README.md

 For the hotkey combinations, its best to look up the AHK documentation to find what you want.
 In terms of the Virtual Key assignments (vk##), I used the keycode.ahk script to get the value of the keypress.
+Be careful with the keycode.ahk.
+You can easily get stuck in the loop since hitting the [x] doesn't close it.
+To exit, you need to close the running script in your windows task bar.
+Or restart your computer.

 I also added a shortcut to this file to my startup folder so that it automatically gets launched everytime I start my machine.
 This script is something you probably want running all of the time in the background so I recommend doing so too.